 Did you know that you can make paprika powder at home?
-You can, but it will take you about a year to complete the process.
+You can, but it will take you several months to complete the process.
 If you don’t have the patience, you can simply fry your chilis in olive oil with a little garlic.
 But if you’re game for making your own paprika spice, here’s how to do it:

 Chiles need to be dried in arid, hot shade.
 Drying in the sun bleaches away color.
 Heat adds an almost cooked aroma to the chilis, and humidity is the enemy.